emintz/ArduinoLib/RTOSAid/README.md

 * Short functions: logic is short, simple, and fits on a single printed page.
 * Does not recurse to minimize the chance of stack overflow
-* Does one thing well: RTOSAid classes have few, if any options.
-For example, the RTOSAid messasge queue is FIFO even though the FreeRTOS also supports LIFO.
+* Each class does one thing well: RTOSAid classes have few, if any options.
+For example, the RTOSAid messasge queue is FIFO even though the FreeRTOS also supports
+  LIFO.
 If LIFO or deques are needed, we will implement them in separate classes..
 * Type safety: APIs are designed to minimize the risk of type errors,